Bucks cruise past Knicks behind Antetokounmpo’s 37 points

-MILWAUKEE (AP)Giannis Antetokounmpo needed only 22 minutes on the court to do plenty of damage, scoring 37 points and leading the Milwaukee Bucks to a 128-102 rout of the New York Knicks on Tuesday night.
+Antetokounmpo made all three free throws after being fouled by Mitchell Robinson, and Khris Middleton added two more on the play when Elfrid Payton was issued two quick technical fouls and ejected from the game.

-Antetokounmpo did not play in the fourth quarter after the Bucks built a 32-point lead entering the final period on the way to sweeping the three-game season series with the Knicks.
+”It feels good,” Antetokounmpo said. ”It’s the first time it ever happened in the NBA.
+It was in Greece seven years ago.
+That made my day.
+But I definitely don’t have that in my game yet.
+Let’s just stay humble here.”

-Khris Middleton added 17 points and Ersan Ilyasova had 14 points and seven rebounds for Milwaukee, which led by as many as 35 and improved its record to an NBA-best 36-6.
+Middleton added 17 points and Ersan Ilyasova had 14 points and seven rebounds for Milwaukee, which led by as many as 35.

 Julius Randle had 25 points and 15 rebounds to pace the Knicks (11-30), and rookie R.J.
 Barrett added 22 points.
 Bobby Portis had 20 off the bench.